-When asked what the best wine in the world is, our knowledgeable guide explained that her grandfather had always told her, “the wine with the highest price and the most awards is not necessarily the best wine.
-It doesn’t matter how much you paid for a bottle, if you are with good company, in a beautiful place, and the wine tastes good with what you are eating, then that is the best wine.”
+When asked what the best wine in the world is, our friendly guide explained that her grandfather had always told her, “the wine with the highest price and the most awards isn’t necessarily the best wine.
+It doesn’t matter how much you paid for a bottle, if you’re with good company, in a beautiful place, and the wine tastes good with what you are eating, then that’s the best wine.”
+How sweet and true!

 Looking back at our stay in Tuscany, I love to scroll through my pictures of the loggia at the Villa il Poggiale where we stayed.
-The idyllic villa sits at the top of a hill, surrounded by olive groves and allowing panoramic views of innumerable, picturesque farms dotted across similar hills as far as the eye can see.
-At the end of the deep set front porch is one tall, open air window which seems to frame the best of the countryside for the viewing pleasure of anyone lounging outside.
+The idyllic villa sits at the top of a hill, surrounded by olive groves and allows panoramic views of the innumerable, picturesque farms dotted across similar hills as far as the eye can see.
+At the end of the deep-set front porch is one tall, open air window which seems to frame the best of the countryside for the viewing pleasure of anyone lounging outside.

-It seems to me like this framed view, like a good bottle of wine, condenses what is beautiful about the surrounding area and makes you feel warm and happy to experience it especially when enjoying it surrounded by friends and family and good food.
-I love to picture the porch in Tuscany, but there are many other views worth an architectural frame.
+It seems to me like this framed view, like a good bottle of wine, condenses what is beautiful about the surrounding area and makes you feel warm and happy to experience it…especially when enjoying it surrounded by friends and family and good food.

 Hope you have a chance to enjoy the essence of wherever you find yourself this summer, and maybe you too can take a little bottle of Tuscan sun home with you.